Deviation inequalities and CLT for random walks on acylindrically hyperbolic groups: Introduction

 In this paper, we discuss fluctuations results for random walks on ``hyperbolic-like'' groups.
 In the sequel, $G$ denotes an infinite, countable and discrete group with neutral element $id$ equipped with a left-invariant metric $d$ and we let $\mu$ denote a probability measure on $G$.
 We are interested in the behaviour of the random walk $(Z_n)_{n\geq 0}$ with driving measure $\mu$ and starting at $Z_0=id$.
 The sequence $(Z_n)_{n\geq 0}$ is obtained as successive products of random variables $(X_j)_{j\geq 1}$ that are independent and with law $\mu$.
 We let $\P^\mu$ be the law of the random walk and $\esp^\mu$ be the corresponding expectation.
 Precise definitions and some background on random walks are given in sections \ref{sec:motivation} and \ref{sec:rws}.

 We will work in the class of \emph{acylindrically hyperbolic groups} as defined in \cite{Os-acyl}.
-This is a large class of groups that includes non-elementary hyperbolic as well as relatively hyperbolic groups, Mapping Class Groups, many groups acting on CAT(0) spaces and small cancellation groups.
+This is a large class of groups that includes non-elementary hyperbolic as well as relatively hyperbolic groups, Mapping Class Groups, groups acting on proper CAT(0) spaces with a rank-one element, and small cancellation groups.
 We refer to sections \ref{sec:acylin} and \ref{prelim} for definitions and references.

-Our main result is a Central Limit Theorem for the distance of the walk to its starting point $d(id,Z_n)$, under the conditions explained below.
-A first step in the proof is to establish linear bounds on the variance.
-We also provide estimates of higher moments.
-Then we study fluctuations of the rate of escape and entropy in terms of the driving measure $\mu$.
-We prove they are Lipschitz continuous and differentiable and we identify the derivative.
-All statements are given in the Conclusions at the end of the paper (Section \ref{sec:statements}).
+Our main result is a Central Limit Theorem for the distance of the walk to its starting point $d(id,Z_n)$.

+The classical approach for the C.L.T., used in all the references we are aware of and whose most powerful version is in \cite{kn:bq}, assumes $G$ has a nice action on some compact space $X$ and derives the C.L.T. as a special case of a Central Limit Theorem for cocycles defined on $X$.
+When $G$ is hyperbolic, $X$ is the horo-functions (Busemann) boundary of $(G,d)$.
+In the case $G$ is a Mapping Class Group, $X$ is the boundary of Teichm\"uller space.

+In this paper, we take a radically different approach.
+Our strategy for proving the C.L.T. directly relies on deviation inequalities and completely avoids considering any boundary or compactification.
+Furthermore it only uses elementary geometric and probabilistic arguments.

-Our assumptions on the random walk are expressed in terms of deviation inequalities.
-These measure how much successive positions of the walk fail to be ``aligned''.
+Deviation inequalities measure how much successive positions of the walk fail to be ``aligned''.
 Thus, for a random walk satisfying a deviation inequality, given two integers $n$ and $m$, with high probability, the distance $d(id,Z_{n+m})$ is close to the sum $d(id,Z_n)+d(Z_n,Z_{n+m})$.
 See Definition \ref{df:dev} and (\ref{eq:devlength}), (\ref{eq:devexplength}).
-We show that the second moment deviation inequality is sufficient to get a Central Limit Theorem (Theorem \ref{theo:clt}).
+Since the random variables $d(id,Z_n)$ and $d(Z_n,Z_{n+m})$ are independent, deviation inequalities can be used to compare the distance $d(id,Z_{n+m})$ with a sum of independent random variables.
+Eventually one thus proves that, in full generality, the second moment deviation inequality is sufficient to get a Central Limit Theorem (Theorem \ref{theo:clt}).

 Deviation inequalities are well-adapted to deal with random walks on groups with hyperbolic features.
 We prove deviation inequalities if $G$ is hyperbolic and if $\mu$ satisfies some moment condition, Theorem \ref{devhyp}.
 We also obtain deviation inequalities for acylindrically hyperbolic groups when $\mu$ has a finite exponential moment in Corollary \ref{cor:main}.